 Diana and Moses Murungi from Basingstoke endured many obstacles in pursuit of fulfilling their dream of having a family.
 35-year-old Diana was diagnosed with endometriosis, cysts on her ovaries and fibroids resulting in numerous surgeries.
 In addition, she suffered multiple miscarriages, caught the zika virus and ended up in intensive care after developing ovarian hyperstimulation syndrome, a rare but potentially serious complication of fertility treatment.

-Transport modelling consultant Diana explains how, with the help of Wessex Fertility in Southampton (part of The Fertility Partnership), her and Moses (38) finally welcomed baby Siima on 1 November 2019.
+Transport modelling consultant Diana explains how, with the help of TFP Wessex Fertility in Southampton (part of the TFP Fertility Group), her and Moses (38) finally welcomed baby Siima on 1 November 2019.

 Diana said: “When we got married I spoke to the doctor and explained that I was getting married but that we didn’t want to start a family immediately, so he prescribed the contraceptive pill.
 18 months later I stopped taking the pill as we wanted to try for a baby.
 I had always had very painful periods from when I started aged 14, but when I came off the contraceptive pill they got heavier and more painful.
 I went back to the doctors and they started to investigate why I was experiencing so much pain.

 “We started trying for a family and I conceived naturally at the end of 2011 but had a miscarriage.
 I fell pregnant again at the start of 2012 but had another miscarriage.
 I continued to suffer with the pain and the doctor sent me to a gynaecologist and I was diagnosed with endometriosis, cysts on my ovaries and fibroids, which are common in black women.”
 It took seven years for Diana to finally get diagnosed with endometriosis.
 Every time she visited the doctor complaining of stomach pains and high temperatures she was simply given antibiotics.